The Psychology of Men

 While such roles provide men with an operational model in which to exist, they can also be extremely restrictive.
 My colleague, Ronald Levant, for example, has studied traditional (American) masculine roles and has come up with his own eight basic principles that guide male behavior.
 They are: (1) emotional restriction, (2) avoidance of femininity, (3) focus on toughness and aggression, (4) self-reliance, (5) achievement, (6) rationality, (7) objectification of sex, and (8) homophobia.

 The pressure to rigidly adhere to this masculine ideal can make life pretty complicated for men.
 Some men who seek therapy suffer from major depression; however, many are uncomfortable with the stigma that such a diagnosis carries.
 After all, society tells us that real men don't get depressed.
 And, even if they do (which they don't!), the last thing a man is going to do is talk to another man about it.
 Are you kidding me?
 No guy wants to waste another guy's time getting into all that touchy-feely stuff!
 That's just crazy!
 While I jest, many men acknowledge and accept the mantra, real men don't talk about their feelings.
 And it is exactly this stoic stance that can be the source of so much unhappiness in men.

-Tyger Latham, Psy.D. is a licensed clinical psychologist practicing in Washington, DC.
-He counsels individuals and couples and has a particular interest in sexual trauma, gender development, and LGBT concerns.
-His blog, Therapy Matters, explores the art and science of psychotherapy.
+Tyger Latham, Psy.D., a licensed clinical psychologist practicing in Washington, D.C., counsels individuals and couples and has a particular interest in sexual trauma, gender development, and LGBT concerns.